Eguana Technologies (CVE:EGT) Trading Down 25% – Here’s What Happened

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price was down 25% during trading on Thursday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 194,856 shares traded hands during trading, an increase of 96% from the average daily volume of 99,418 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price traded down 25% on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+456,388 shares traded hands during trading, an increase of 361% from the average session volume of 98,914 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.